Azure/autorest.typescript/test/smoke/generated/network-resource-manager/review/network-resource-manager.api.md

 // @public
 export type WebApplicationFirewallTransform = "Lowercase" | "Trim" | "UrlDecode" | "UrlEncode" | "RemoveNulls" | "HtmlEntityDecode" | string;

+// Warnings were encountered during analysis:
+//
+// src/models/index.ts:13368:5 - (ae-forgotten-export) The symbol "LROResponseInfo" needs to be exported by the entry point index.d.ts

 // (No @packageDocumentation comment for this package)